 Ingredients:

-- Vanilla extract and almond extract: For a classic flavor boost.
+- Vanilla or vanilla and almond extract: For classic spritz flavor.

-- Optional: Gel food coloring or liquid food coloring for bright colors and festive designs.
+- Optional: Gel food coloring for festive designs.

 Tools:

-- Mixing bowl and wooden spoon or electric hand mixer: For mixing the dough.
+- Mixing bowl and electric hand mixer: For mixing the dough.

 - Piping bag or pastry bag with an open star tip to create different designs.